Academic-Central/academic-central/src/pages/news/2020-12-4-why-should-we-write-a-paper.md

 templateKey: blog-post
 title: Why should we write papers
 date: 2020-12-4T13:00:10.000Z
-description: The editor-in-chief, Prof. Yamazato, will talk about why we write journal paper.
-This presentation is a part of opening remark of specail session by the editorial board at the first Communication Society falg-ship conference, ICETC.
+description: The IEICE Communication Society Editor-in-Chief, Prof. Yamazato, will talk about why we write journal paper.
+This presentation is a part of opening remark of specail session by the editorial board at the first Communication Society falg-ship conference, ICETC 2020.
 featuredpost: false
 featuredimage: /img/bplus.png
 tags: